CERT-Polska/mwdb-core/README.md

 In cases mentioned above - Docker images need to be rebuilt.

-Password for administration account is available in `mwdb-vars.env` file in `MALWARECAGE_ADMIN_PASSWORD` field.
+Password for administration account is available in `mwdb-vars.env` file in `MWDB_ADMIN_PASSWORD` field.

 #### Testing mail-related features